 At Park Road, projects often move among various rooms in the facility and can't always be displayed on a projector in the digital intermediate theatre.
 So the colorist needs confidence in a Grade 1 reference monitor that can be perfectly calibrated to match the projector.

 The Dolby® Professional Reference Monitor satisfied all of Park Road's requirements for a Grade 1 monitor, delivering the confidence of color accuracy, image consistency, and the ability to perfectly match the digital projection environment.
 The Dolby PRM gave the colorist the ability to accurately view high-frame-rate content throughout the facility.

 "The Dolby PRM gives us complete confidence in what we're seeing onscreen," Hollingsworth said.
 "We have complete confidence that what we are doing and the subtleties that we are introducing are actually going to be replicated later on, and that it's a perfect representation of what we see in the DI theatres and final DCP output."

 Head of Picture/Senior Colorist, Park Road Post Production

 The Dolby Professional Reference Monitor, recipient of the Academy of Television Arts & Sciences 2012 Primetime Emmy® Award for Outstanding Achievement in Engineering Development, offers a new standard for critical viewing applications.

-The Dolby Professional Reference Monitor renders true black levels, highly accurate dark detail, and the most precise colors at all luminance levels, in all formats and frame rates.
+The Dolby Professional Reference Monitor PRM-4220 renders true black levels, highly accurate dark detail, and the most precise colors at all luminance levels, in all formats and frame rates.
 The backlight is an array of red, green, and blue LEDs, modulated individually on a frame-by-frame basis to provide full accuracy of blacks, color, and grayscale.
 The LCD panel is also modulated in real time as part of the dual-modulation process.
-It is the first monitor to accurately display the full latitude of today’s high-end digital cameras.
+It's the first monitor to accurately display the full latitude of today's high-end digital cameras.